Assessing the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 GENERAL DESCRIPTION:

 This project aims to evaluate the impact of these changes on the scallop fishery and the communities that depend on it, and develop recommendations on how to build resiliency in the face of these challenges.
-The study will use a social-ecological system vulnerability framework, incorporating data from stakeholder workshops, biological and oceanographic models, and industry-collected data sets.
+The study will use a social-ecological system framework, incorporating data from stakeholder workshops, biological and oceanographic models, and industry-collected data sets.
 Results are presented in workshops designed with a focus group approach involving members of the scallop fishery and coastal communities, with their ideas incorporated into the final recommendations.

 upcoming workshops: